Carnivorous plant: Digestion

-Specialized multicellular secretion glands produce digestive fluid that smother, kill, digest prey and make a solution to assimilate released nutrients.
+Specialized multicellular secretion glands produce digestive fluid that smother, kill, and digest prey as well as make a solution to assimilate released nutrients.
 Saccharides are often found in plants that have adhesive traps or plants that use viscous secretion to retain captured prey.
 The digestion fluid is often nutrient poor and has ions K^{+}, Na^{+}, Ca^{2+} and Mg^{2+} (for species in the Nepenthes genera for example), along with numerous proteins which vary across genera.
 Peroxidases are also involved for some species.
 The body of the prey is decomposed by a cocktail of hydrolytic enzymes which are stored in sub-cellular compartments or synthesized over and over as needed.

 Proteins of digestive fluid include proteases, chitinases (partly destroy exoskeleton of insects), phosphatases, and nucleases.

 Evolution

 General pattern of independent development in multiple lineages

 Charles Darwin spent 16 years growing carnivorous plants, experimenting with them in the greenhouse of his home in Kent, Down House.
 In his pioneering book Insectivorous Plants (1875) Darwin concluded that carnivory in plants was convergent, writing that carnivorous genera Utricularia and Nepenthes were not "at all related to the [carnivorous family] Droseraceae".
 This remained a subject of debate for over a century.
 In 1960, Leon Croizat concluded that carnivory was monophyletic, and placed all the carnivorous plants together at the base of the angiosperms.
 Molecular studies over the past 30 years have led to a wide consensus that Darwin was correct, with studies showing that carnivory evolved at least six times in the angiosperms, and that trap designs such as pitcher traps and flypaper traps are analogous rather than homologous.

 Researchers using molecular data have concluded that carnivory evolved independently in the Poales (Brocchinia and Catopsis in the Bromeliaceae), the Caryophyllales (Droseraceae, Nepenthaceae, Drosophyllaceae, Dioncophyllaceae), the Oxalidales (Cephalotus), the Ericales (Sarraceniaceae and Roridulaceae), and twice in the Lamiales (Lentibulariaceae and independently in Byblidaceae).
 The oldest evolution of an existing carnivory lineage has been dated to 85.6 million years ago, with the most recent being Brocchinia reducta in the Bromeliaceae estimated at only 1.9 mya.

 The evolution of carnivorous plants is obscured by the paucity of their fossil record.
 Very few fossils have been found, and then usually only as seed or pollen.
 Carnivorous plants are generally herbs, and their traps are produced by primary growth.
 They generally do not form readily fossilisable structures such as thick bark or wood.

 Researchers are increasingly using genome sequencing technology to examine the development of carnivorous species and relationships between them.
 Genetic evidence suggests that carnivory developed by co-opting and repurposing existing genes which had established functions in flowering plants, rather than by "hijacking" genes from other types of organisms.